The best dressed stars on the Met Gala red carpet

 Hamish Bowles

-The fashion journalist arrived in black and white tuxedo, with a cane and top hat in his hands.
-On his head, he wore a gold tiara.
+The fashion journalist arrived in black and white tuxedo by Ralph Lauren.
+He also had a can and top hate in his hands and wore a gold tiara.

 Anna Wintour